 However, the matter becomes more complicated when love and sexuality get entangled and these are situations that are not easy to decipher and resolve.
 Most of our struggles in intimate relationships involve love and sex issues, and couples need to make conscious efforts to learn to communicate their needs openly and make their sexual relationship pleasant and enjoyable.

 There are times when our sexual problems involve casual partners, sexual transmitted diseases or pregnancy.
-In the same way, there are situations when our ability to engage in sexual relationship is impaired by physiological & psychological dysfunctions, such as frigidity and impotence, and they can be overcome with professional support.
+In the same way, there are situations when our ability to engage in sexual relationship is impaired by physiological & psychological dysfunctions, such as frigidity and impotence, but they can be overcome with professional support.

 This makes sexuality correlate with your overall sense of self-worth, but also with other manifestations like low mood and depression, suicide ideation and attempts, anxiety, addiction, eating disorders, borderline behaviours, self-harm, etc.